-The College of William and Mary will issue a Tuition Statement (IRS form 1098-T) to each student indicating the amount charged by the College for qualified tuition and related expenses incurred during the 2012 calendar year, along with additional required information.
-The form will be mailed by the end of January 2013.
-The amount shown in Box 2 , amounts billed for qualified tuition and related expenses, may represent an amount other than the amount actually paid in 2012.
+The College of William and Mary will issue a Tuition Statement (IRS form 1098-T) to each student indicating the amount charged by the College for qualified tuition and related expenses incurred during the calendar year, along with additional required information.
+The form will be mailed by the end of January.
+The amount shown in Box 2 , amounts billed for qualified tuition and related expenses, may represent an amount other than the amount actually paid in the calendar year.
 Calendar year 2003 was the first year the IRS has required that this type of information be supplied on the 1098-T. This information is to assist students in the identification of tax credit qualifying expenses, if applicable, when used in conjunction with the appropriate IRS publications and forms.
 The College can assist in the review of the College-provided information, but we cannot provide tax advice.

 The College of William and Mary elected to report amounts billed for qualified tuition and related expenses during the calendar year (Box 2) instead of total payments received by the institution for qualified tuition and related expenses (Box 1 intentionally left blank).
-Please read the Instructions for Student on your Copy B of your 1098-T Tuition Statement for a description of each Box.
+Please read the Instructions for Student on Copy B of your 1098-T Tuition Statement for a description of each Box.
 The dollar amounts reported in these boxes are not necessarily the amounts you would report on your tax return and may be different than what you actually paid.
 The taxpayer should refer to IRS publication 970 (pdf) and Form 8863 (pdf) for further information regarding the 1098-T and related tax issues or consult your tax advisor.

 The College is prohibited from offering any tax advice.